DarrenAtherton49/UpNext/.github/ISSUE_TEMPLATE/new-feature.md

 ---
 name: New Feature
-about: Describe a feature to be implemented
+about: Describe a new feature to be implemented
 title: ''
 labels: feature
 assignees: ''